-Case Study: ALFBoss
+Case Study: Beauty Services Retailer

-Florida has well over a thousand assisted living facilities, each one with its own nuances and internal rules and regulations.
+Florida has well over a thousand assisted living facilities (ALFs), each one with its own nuances and internal rules and regulations.
 All of these facilities operate under a standard state license, and they can add any of three supplemental licenses for extended congregate care (ECC), limited nursing services (LNS), and limited mental health (LMH).

-Each of these comes along with a dizzying array of training and certification requirements for employees (as they should) that are governed by Florida’s Agency for Health Care Administration (AHCA).
+Each of these comes along with a dizzying array of training and certification requirements for employees that are governed by Florida’s Agency for Health Care Administration (AHCA).
 An assisted living facility, in order to operate safely and legally, needs to make sure that 100% of its employees are obtaining and maintaining the appropriate certifications and trainings 100% of the time.

-- Had all of ACHA’s licensure and certification requirements built in
+- Had all of ACHA’s licensure and certification requirements built-in

 - Knew which employee titles corresponded to which required trainings

 - Kept track of when these trainings were necessary, when they were completed, and when they were set to expire